 How to Shorten a URL for Free (Step by Step)

 Long URLs are ugly, hard to share, and impossible to read aloud.
-Shortening one takes about ten seconds and gives you a clean link you can track.
-Here's how.
+Shortening one takes about ten seconds and gives you a clean, trackable link.
+Here's exactly how — and how to choose a shortener that won't overcharge you.

-A URL shortener takes a long web address and creates a short alias that redirects to it.
-Instead of a 120-character link, you share something like lynkily.com/aB3xY.
-The short link forwards visitors to the original page and can count every click.
+A URL shortener stores your long address and gives you a short code that redirects to it.
+Instead of a 120-character link you share something like lynkily.com/aB3xY.
+The short link forwards visitors to the original page and counts every click.

-1. Copy your long link.
-Any web address works — a product page, form, video, or doc.
+1. Copy your long link — a product page, form, video or doc.

-4. Share it.
-Drop it in a bio, email, slide, or print it as a QR.
+4. Share it in a bio, email, slide, or as a printed QR.

-5. Track it.
-Your dashboard shows clicks, devices, and locations in real time.
+5. Track it — your dashboard shows clicks, devices and locations.

 Tips for better short links

-• Use a custom slug so the link is memorable (e.g. /summer-sale).
+• Use a custom name so the link is memorable (e.g. /summer-sale).

 • Set an expiry for time-limited campaigns, or a password for private links.

-• Watch referrers to learn which channel actually drives clicks.
+• Add UTM tags to see which channel drives clicks.

 Shorten your first URL now →